tinystacks/aws-docker-templates-express/README.md

 COPY src ./src
 ```

-If your application uses a different prot than port 80, you will also need to update the `EXPOSE` line in the Dockerfile to use a different port:
+If your application uses a different port than port 80, you will also need to update the `EXPOSE` line in the Dockerfile to use a different port:

 ```Dockerfile
 EXPOSE 80